-Charging Status Indicator Sound Action/Reason Short Flashing Green (From one to four flashes depending on charge level) Two audible beeps Vehicle is charging but will pause/delay at least once before the charge is complete.
-Short Flashing Green (From one to four flashes depending on charge level) or Long Flashing Green Four audible beeps Insufficient time to fully charge by departure time due to the selected rate preference.
+Charging Status Indicator Sound Action/Reason Short Flashing Green (From one to four flashes depending on charge level) or Long Flashing Green Four audible beeps Insufficient time to fully charge by departure time due to the selected rate preference.
 To increase the battery state of charge at the departure time perform a delayed charging override.
-See Delayed Charging Override \$\phi\$ 217.
+See Delayed Charging Override ⇔ 208.
 None (Upon Plug-in) None Charge cord connection should be checked.
 None (After Green or Yellow CSI Indication Observed) None Charge cord connection should be checked.
 If connection is good, this may be due to a power failure or a total utility interruption via OnStar and charging will begin later.
-This may also occur if the vehicle has detected a high voltage charging system fault.
-See Utility Interruption of Charging ▷ 228 or Malfunction Indicator Lamp (Check Engine Light) ▷ 109.
+See Utility Interruption of Charging \Rightarrow 219 or Malfunction Indicator Lamp (Check Engine Light) \Rightarrow 109.

-Charging Status Indicator Sound Action/Reason None Repeated audible beeps To disable this feature, see "Charge Power Loss Alert" in Vehicle Person- alization ⇔ 141.
+Charging Status Indicator Sound Action/Reason None Repeated audible beeps To disable this feature, see "Charge Power Loss Alert" in Vehicle Person- alization ⇔ 139.
 To stop this alert, do one of the following: Unplug the charge cord.
-Press on the RKE transmitter.
+Press and note RKE transmitter.
 Press and hold ≱ on the RKE transmitter, then press again to stop the panic alarm.
 Press the horn pad.
 Electricity has been interrupted before charging was complete.
 Repeated beeps will stop if power is restored within 90 seconds.
 None Three audible beeps Charge port door is open.